ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 #### Steps 6 & 7: determine and execute backend plugin
 The proxy examines `$SSH_ORIGINAL_COMMAND` to determine which backend plugin should handle the remainder of the session.
 In this example, the command is `git-upload-pack`, which is handled by the Git backend plugin.

 Other backend plugins will perform different logic from this point forward.
-The steps below illustrate what the Git plugin does.
+The steps below illustrate what the Git plugin workflow.

 #### Step 8: determine backend resource
-The Git plugin looks at `$SSH_ORIGINAL_COMMAND` to see what repo is being requested.
+The Git plugin parses `$SSH_ORIGINAL_COMMAND` to determine which repo is being requested.
 The plugin then asks OpenShift for the URL of the backend pod where the repo lives.

 #### Step 9: generate short-lived key
 A user must only be allowed to access backend resources for which he/she has authorization.
 The user uses something only he/she knows (in this case, a private key) to authenticate to `sshd` in the proxy server, but once that happens, that piece of private data is not available in the proxy server itself (since the private key should only exist on the user's computer).